sahib/misc/performance/1_intro.rst

 ----

-When not to apply it?
+When not to optimize?
 =====================

 | "Programmers waste enormous amounts of time thinking about, or worrying about, the speed of noncritical parts of their programs, and these attempts at efficiency actually have a strong negative impact when debugging and maintenance are considered.
 We should forget about small efficiencies, say about 97% of the time: premature optimization is the root of all evil.
 Yet we should not pass up our opportunities in that critical 3%."
-|
 | - Donald Knuth

 .. note::

+   I used the full quote here, since it's often abbreviated as "premature optimization is the root of all evil" which has a totally different meaning.

    Many programmers just asked "how fast can it be?" and not "how fast should it be?"
    That's a fine question for personal learning but not for an actual product where time is a resource.